hypertrack/quickstart-android/README.md

 ```
 You may also try out open source libraries like https://github.com/judemanutd/AutoStarter

+#### HyperTrack notification shows even after my app is terminated
+The HyperTrack service runs as a separate component and it is still running when the app that started it is terminated.
+That is why you can observe that notification.
+When you stop tracking (`stopTracking()`), the notification goes away.

 ## Support
 Join our [Slack community](http://slack.hypertrack.com) for instant responses.
 You can also email us at help@hypertrack.com.